My Unbelievably Amazing 16-Minute Birth Story

 The music started and I was moving.
 I was not going to just stand there in discomfort, and I certainly was not going to sit in my pew and let the church service pass me by.
 It was a great service and we all lingered afterward, talking with friends and church family.

 Adam, my mother and I were some of the last to leave.
 I felt tightening in my tummy, but I’d been getting Braxton Hicks for the last two months off and on.
 While they were becoming more frequent, I wasn’t really worried about it.

 This was my first pregnancy.

 We made it home and I got out of the car.
 More tightening.
 It was enough that I was unable to walk and was uncomfortable.
 That was a contraction, I supposed.
-I hobbled into the house and prepared for bed.
-I fell fast asleep.
+I hobbled into the house and prepared for bed and fell fast asleep.

 I awoke at 3:00 am on the dot.